backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticCache Replication.md

 	- 500 shards with single master
 	- 250 shards with master and replica.
 Since 250 x 2
 	- 83 shards with one master and 5 replicas.
 Since 83 x 6 = 498
+- We *CANNOT manually promote any of the replica nodes to primary*.

 > [!note]- If the cluster mentions *high availability* then go with *cluster mode*.